Meson properties and symmetry emergence based on the deep neural network: Numerical results of the meson width predictions

-In summary, the analysis in this subsection indicate that the model show high accuracy in predicting the widths of the traditional mesons and well generalization performance.
-The same time it show systematically significant errors in dealing with the potential exotic states.
+In summary, the analysis in this subsection indicates that the model show high accuracy in predicting the widths of the traditional mesons and good generalization performance.
+At the same time, it shows systematically significant errors in dealing with the potential exotic states.
 However, this result in turn provides us a tentative probe to identify and reexamine the potential exotic states from their total widths.